Cycling74/rnbo.example.juce/CUSTOM_UI.md

 This guide shows how to build a custom UI for your plugin or standalone app.
 It does not cover UX best practices or graphic design, but it will show you how to set up a project that creates bidirectional bindings between UI elements and RNBO parameters.

-We'll look the two main approaches that you can use: building a native interface using the JUCE library in C++, or creating a web browser interface that binds to your audio processor.
+We'll look at the two main approaches that you can use: building a native interface using the JUCE library in C++, or creating a web browser interface that binds to your audio processor.

 Each approach has its own advantages.
 Building a native interface with JUCE can be more efficient, as it doesn't load a separate web browser component.
 However, using JUCE's WebBrowserComponent lets you work with HTML/CSS/JS to build your interface, which can be much easier.
 If you run a local web server, you can also modify your interface while your plugin is running using hot reloading.